Moby Dick - das Solo

 Captain Ahab obsessively pursues the urge to take revenge on the giant white sperm whale that has torn off his leg.
 The first person to sight Moby Dick receives a gold coin.
 The men who earn their living whaling fall under the spell of the charismatic shipmaster and become more and more part of Ahab's mania for revenge.

-The production has been shown in Hamburg since 2013 with a cast of eight.
-The co-acting directors Antú Romero Nunes and Jörg Pohl are staging the collaboration, which was groundbreaking for them, into a solo especially for the pandemic conditions.
+The production was originally shown in Hamburg from 2013 with a cast of eight.
+The co-acting directors Antú Romero Nunes and Jörg Pohl restaged what was for them a groundbreaking collaboration under pandemic conditions into a solo.

 Together with the dramaturgy, Basel's Kulturhaus Bider & Tanner has curated the book table for our plays for many years.
 Now this selection of books, CDs, DVDs, catalogues or even sheet music can be accessed at any time in the online shop.
 It's worth browsing regularly.